michaelbrusegard/tabline.wez/README.md

 #### Custom extensions

 You can define your own extensions.
 If you believe an extension may be useful to others, then please submit a PR.
-Custom extensions requires a start and end event to be defined.
+Custom extensions requires a start and stop event to be defined.
+If a section is not defined, it will use the default from the config.

 ```lua
 local my_extension = {